 Swing a tennis racket or bowl with the locals.

-Visit the Lord Howe Island museum and visitor center for more information on this unique Island.
+Visit the Lord Howe Island museum and visitor centre for more information on this unique Island.